LL Cool J: Personal life

+Relationships

 Smith dated Kidada Jones, daughter of producer Quincy Jones, from 1992 to 1994.

+Marriage

 He married Simone Johnson in 1995.
 The couple met in 1987 and have four children.

+Simone Johnson-Smith, was diagnosed with chondrosarcoma, a third-stage bone cancer, and was later cancer-free as of 2004.
+She became an entrepreneur, launching a jewelry line in 2011.

+Smith is credited with introducing his wife to singer and close friend Mary J. Blige in 2005, inspiring their friendship; the women launched a collaborative jewelry line, Sister Love, in late 2020 after announcing it two years prior.

+In 2023, the couple co-founded a jewelry line for men, Majesty.

+Ancestry

 In an episode of Finding Your Roots, Smith learned that his mother was adopted by Eugene Griffith and Ellen Hightower.
 The series' genetic genealogist CeCe Moore identified Smith's biological grandparents as Ethel Mae Jolly and Nathaniel Christy Lewis through analysis of his DNA.
 Smith's biological great-uncle was Hall of Fame boxer John Henry Lewis.

 Political involvement

 In 2002, LL Cool J supported George Pataki's bid for a third term as Governor of New York.
 In 2003, LL Cool J spoke at a U.S. Senate Committee hearing on the RIAA lawsuits against Americans distributing or downloading copyrighted music over peer-to-peer networks.
 He appeared to endorse the RIAA's position, claiming illegal file sharing was hurting his sales and that his session musicians "can't live" due to the lost income.
 Chuck D provided an opposing viewpoint, saying free file-sharing could be leveraged as a promotional tool and the industry was being overprotective of its copyright.
 LL also voiced his support for New York State Senator Malcolm Smith, a Democrat, during an appearance on the senator's local television show; LL worked with Smith in putting on the annual Jump and Ball Tournament in the rapper's childhood neighborhood of St. Albans, Queens.
-In a February 10, 2012 televised interview with CNN host Piers Morgan, LL Cool J expressed sympathy for President Barack Obama and ascribed negative impressions of his leadership to Republican obstruction designed to "make it look like you have a coordination problem."
+In a February 10, 2012, televised interview with CNN host Piers Morgan, LL Cool J expressed sympathy for President Barack Obama and ascribed negative impressions of his leadership to Republican obstruction designed to "make it look like you have a coordination problem."
 He was quick to add that no one "should assume that I'm a Democrat either.
-I'm an Independent, you know?"
-In his 2020 book LL Cool J's Platinum 360 Diet and Lifestyle, he included Obama in a list of people he admired, stating that the then-president had "accomplished what people thought was impossible."
+I'm an independent, you know?"
+In his 2010 book LL Cool J's Platinum 360 Diet and Lifestyle, he included Obama in a list of people he admired, stating that the then-president had "accomplished what people thought was impossible."

+In 2025, LL Cool J cancelled his performance at the Welcome America Festival in Philadelphia, refusing to cross a picket line during the District Council 33 Strike.